Agbaleyetester/E-commerce-Website-Analysis-Test-Plan/workflows.md

     4. User clicks the shopping cart icon.
     5. User click on "Remove".
     6. "Sauce Labs Backpack" is successfully remove from Cart.

--   **Workflow:** Successful Purchase
+-   **Workflow:** View Product
 -   **Steps:**
     1. User navigates to the login page.
     2. User enters valid credentials ("standard_user", "secret_sauce") and clicks "Login".
-    3. User adds the "Sauce Labs Backpack" to the cart.
+    3. Click on "Sauce Labs Backpack" to view product .
-    4. User clicks the shopping cart icon.
+    4. Product is Name, description, price, picture and Add to cart is been displayed.